 Create personalized messaging targeting what matters

-Although they’d be the last to admit it, millennials are in many ways as similar to their predecessors, Baby Boomers, as they are to Generation Z. They may know their way around an iPhone, but like older generations, they have established value systems based on what they experienced growing up.
+Although they’d be the last to admit it, Millennials are in many ways as similar to their elders, Baby Boomers, as they are to Generation Z. They may know their way around an iPhone, but like older generations, they have established value systems based on what they experienced growing up.

 Millennials entered the workforce at a time when housing prices and cost of living were high, and people were working hard to make ends meet.
 Many became involved with – and are still involved with – brands that built their foundations on social media through Facebook and Instagram, with tailored messaging that attunes to the ethical and ideological values of their audience.